howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 </Instruction>

-That's it, you're ready to write some code! 🚀
+That's it; you're ready to write some code! 🚀

 #### Configuring the `ApolloClient`

-Apollo abstracts away all lower-lever networking logic and provides a nice interface to the GraphQL API.
-In contrast to working with REST APIs, you don't have to deal with constructing your own HTTP requests any more - instead you can simply write queries and mutations and send them using the `ApolloClient`.
+Apollo abstracts away all lower-lever networking logic and provides a friendly interface to the GraphQL API.
+In contrast to working with REST APIs, you don't have to deal with constructing your HTTP requests anymore - instead, you can just write queries and mutations and send them using the `ApolloClient`.

-The first thing you have to do when using Apollo is configure your `ApolloClient` instance.
+The first thing you have to do when using Apollo is to configure your `ApolloClient` instance.
 It needs to know the endpoint of your GraphQL API so it can deal with the network connections.

 <Instruction>